 Filebeat

-Filebeat essentially does tail -f on specified log files and forwards them to the Logstash or other target port.
+Filebeat essentially does tail -f on specified log files and forwards them to the Logstash or another target port.
 Tail -f is a Linux command that follows a log file and displays new lines as they come in.
 In this context, as new log lines get appended to a local log file, Filebeat ships them off to Elasticsearch as well.

-If you want you can then watch the log file data from all the sources as it arrives centrally via Kibana discovery.
-The Filebeat page (see Reference below) has an animation showing what that looks like.
+If you want, you can then watch the log file data from all the sources as it arrives centrally via Kibana discovery.
+The Filebeat page (see References below) has an animation showing what that looks like.

-Filebeat remembers what it has shipped, so if interrupted it will pick up where it left off.
+Filebeat remembers what it has shipped, so if interrupted, it will pick up where it left off.
 I’ve experienced this myself, while experimenting with using Filebeat as a way to load syslog data into the system.
+(Drawback: by default, Filebeat adds its own current timestamps, so you’d need a custom pattern to process such data I ELK.)

 Filebeat has modules for common cases: auditd, Apache, NGINX, system, MySQL and other logs.
 For such cases, Filebeat can set up Elasticsearch patterns and Kibana dashboards automatically for you.
 Apparently, some also now do machine learning.

-Filebeat also supports backpressure, so as to not overrun the downstream processing pipeline.
+Filebeat also supports backpressure, so as to not overrun the central processing pipeline.
+That is, it slows down the sending of log messages if the central processing needs it to.

 There are now Palo Alto and Cisco ASA modules for firewall logs.
 This is probably because processing firewall logs as a SIEM is a big market.
 I’ll also note router / switch syslog is pretty much covered by what we did earlier in this blog series!